Nexmo/nexmo-developer/_partials/stitch/guides/enable-audio/javascript.md

 This guide will introduce you to the following concepts:

-- **Audio Legs** - enabling and disabling Audio Legs in a Conversation
+- **Audio Stream** - The stream that the SDK gives you in your browser to listen to audio and send audio
+- **Audio Leg** - A Conversation Service term.
+Legs are a part of a conversation.
+When audio is enabled on a conversation, a leg is created
-- **Media Events** - `member:media` events that fire on a Conversation when the media state changes for a member
+- **Media Event** - a `member:media` event that fires on a Conversation when the media state changes for a member

 ## Before you begin